j4ke-m4loney/bro-quiz/README.md

 - Bring a bit of fun a joy and provide an engaging experience.

 ## Future Enhancements
-- **Create a custom leader bored: a place where people can see where they rank amoung others.
+- **Create a custom leader bored**: A page where people can see rankings amoung others

 - ## Contributing
 Contributions are welcome!
-If you'd like to improve the quiz, feel free to fork the repository and submit a pull request.
+If you'd like to improve the quiz, feel free to fork the repository and submit a pull request